vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

    After you have entered the required details, the Service Installer UI provides an option to review the values and download the input file in JSON format.

    The values are saved in a file `vsphere-nsxt-tkgm.json` located at `/opt/vmware/arcas/src`.
-See the [sample json file](#sample-input-file) file for reference.
+See the [sample JSON file](#sample-input-file) file for reference.

 5. Execute the following command to initiate the deployment.
    ```